dingma129/dingma129.github.io/_posts/2012-09-12-first-post.md

 <img src="https://dingma129.github.io/assets/figures/divvy/GMMbic.png" width="400">

 Then we perform the GMM to classify the stations into 5 classes.
-An interactive map can be found [here](https://dingma129.github.io/assets/active_image/divvy/station_5types.html).
+An interactive map can be found [<span style="color:blue">here</span>](https://dingma129.github.io/assets/active_image/divvy/station_5types.html).

 Those 5 classes correspond to the following 5 cases:
 1. Work Area: mainly in downtown Chicago